-The property's location, within easy walking distance of the Metro, its proximity to the Glenmont Shopping Center, its single ownership, and its size make it suitable for a multifamily redevelopment of four- to six-story buildings.
-The Plan recommends a 100-foot wide strip of CRN zoning with a maximum building height of 45 feet along the eastern edge as a buffer between redevelopment and the adjacent single-family detached houses.
-The property's Randolph Road frontage is suitable for neighborhood serving retail on the ground floor of a multifamily building or for professional offices.
+Because of the property's location within easy walking distance of the Metro, its proximity to the Glenmont Shopping Center, its single ownership, and its size, it may be suitable for future rezoning through a Local Map Amendment to CR Zone or an equivalent zone to encourage a multifamily redevelopment of four- to six-story buildings.
+A transition zone of CRN would be appropriate as a buffer between redevelopment and the adjacent single-family detached houses.
+Non-residential uses should not be located in the transition zone.

-Redevelopment should use a compact building footprint and structured parking to emulate the existing open space character.
+If rezoned in the future, redevelopment should use a compact building footprint and structured parking to emulate the existing open space character.
 In addition to the environmental buffer that should be restored and preserved, the redeveloped site should offer space for outdoor recreation to provide healthy activities for all ages.